-Come watch all our performing arts quartets (18 of them) and choruses (3 of them) perform on the big stage!
-These groups from all over the world have been practicing all week and are ready to show what they have been working on!
+This pass grants access to the Friday and Saturday Night Shows.
+On Friday, groups from all over the world who have been practicing all week will be ready to show what they have been working on.

-Come watch our HU men’s chorus, women’s chorus, Next Generation chorus, and a few surprise groups.
-Yes, you can stay for ice cream after...our treat.
+Saturday will feature the HU men’s chorus, women’s chorus, Next Generation chorus, and a few surprise groups.
+Stay for ice cream afterward – our treat!

 HU Men’s, Women’s, and Next Generation Choruses

-Join our HU men’s or HU women’s chorus Monday - Friday and sing on the Saturday Night Show!
-This is for our local folks who can spend a week on campus but can find 2 hours a day to sing in a world class group, directed by world class leaders.
-Heads up..
-This local ticket does not include food or dorm… it’s a chance to drive in and sing, then return home.
+Join the HU Men’s or HU Women’s Chorus Monday - Friday and sing on the Saturday Night Show!
+This is for local folks who can’t spend a week on campus but can find 2 hours a day to rehearse in a world-class group, directed by world-class leaders.
+Heads up: this local ticket does not include food or dorm.

 I'm not attending with my quartet or chorus, but I want to sing in a group.
 What can I do?